Shathe/Learning-Tensorflow/README.md

 - [x] Choose what to Classify
 - [x] Load the data.
 - [x] Have 2 versions: Keras & TFLearn
-- [ ] Save and load the model in order to finetune and not to loose the training.
+- [x] Save and load the model in order to finetune and not to loose the training.
+- [x] Do image augmentation with the API's
 - [ ] Predict.
 Make a test script which gives both the predicted label and the probability.
-- [ ] Do image augmentation with the API's
+In both Keras and TFlearn.
 - [ ] Change the different layers (see other CNN's like VGG, imagenet, alexnet, Inception-v3, cifar10...) [keras](https://github.com/fchollet/deep-learning-models) or [tflearn](https://github.com/tflearn/tflearn/tree/master/examples/images)
 - [ ] Try to set up a siamesse network [TFLearn](https://github.com/tflearn/tflearn/issues/544) and[Keras](https://github.com/fchollet/keras/blob/master/examples/mnist_siamese_graph.py)
 - [ ] Try with some well-known CNN and finetuning